 7. Take Your Own Reusable Bags When Doing Shopping

 Reducing the amount of waste you produce at home is a great way to be more environmentally friendly.
-One simple way to do this is to take your reusable bags with you when shopping.
+One simple way to do this is to take your reusable bags when shopping.

 This will help to reduce the amount of plastic bags that end up in landfills.